giovanischiar/fridgnet/README.md

 </h1>

 <p align="center">
-  <strong>Collect interesting places, and pin them in your map like a fridge magnet! </strong><br>
+  <strong>Collect interesting places, and pin them in your map like a fridge magnet!</strong><br>
-  This app shows for you where all cities, counties, states, and countries your photos was taken.
-Each time you input a photo in the app, it will search for the city, county, state and country and then plot it in a map.
+  This app shows you where all cities, counties, states, and countries your photos were taken.
+Each time you input a photo into the app, it will search for the city, county, state, and country, and then plot them on a map.
 </p>

 ## Contents